Children's Emergency Fund

 Preparing for Emergencies

 Save the Children has learned that one of the best ways to save lives in an emergency is to be prepared.
 The agency works at the country and regional level to build local capacity to collect and analyze information, identify opportunities to reduce vulnerability to disasters, and plan effectively before disaster strikes.
-At the time of a disaster, prepositioned supplies combined with robust and well-trained staff, enable responders to reach a greater number of affected people with timely and appropriate relief.
+At the time of a disaster, prepositioned supplies, combined with a robust and well-trained staff, enable responders to reach a greater number of affected people with timely, lifesaving relief.
 As history has demonstrated, this critical planning and risk mitigation can dramatically reduce the negative impact of disasters.

 Save the Children's ability to respond quickly to emergencies around the world where significant numbers of children are at risk greatly depends on our available resources.
 By contributing to the Children's Emergency Fund, you enable us to prepare for and respond immediately to children and families who urgently need our help when disasters strike.

-In keeping with our programming principles, Save the Children develops and maintains a range of different local and international partnerships with INGOs, CBOs and UN agencies to add value to our emergency work through collaborative approaches.
+In keeping with our programming principles, Save the Children develops and maintains a range of different local and international partnerships with other relief organizations, community groups and UN agencies to add value to our emergency work through collaborative approaches.
 This includes engagement in the International Council of Voluntary Agencies (ICVA), the IASC as noted above, InterAction, the Emergency Capacity Building (ECB) Project, the Sphere Project, the Steering Committee for Humanitarian Response (SCHR) and others.
 Save the Children is also engaged in a wide variety of humanitarian partnerships at regional and national levels.

 Save the Children's collaborative approaches with the UN in particular are guided by the Global Humanitarian Platform Principles of Partnership, which include equality, transparency, result-orientation, responsibility and complementarity.